miyamok/reentrancy/README.md

 ## Vulnerable smart contract: Coin jar

 The following code is a simple smart contract implmenting a coin jar.
+The expected use case is that anybody can make a deposit, and anytime in the future, the depositor can withdraw money.
 ```
 // SPDX-License-Identifier: CC-BY-4.0
 pragma solidity >=0.6.12 <0.9.0;